FUQINTRD 697: Innovation and Cryptoventures

 There are no prerequisites.

-We meet Tuesday-Friday at 9:00, 12:30, and 15:00 in Sauer Classroom.
+We meet Tuesday-Friday at 12:30, and 15:00 in McClendon Auditorium.
 A full schedule of the class meetings is found in the Class Schedule.
-However, the schedule is fluid.
+However, the schedule is fluid and depends on: 1) guest speaker schedules and 2) developments in the blockchain space.

 The group size is four and ideally we draw students from diverse backgrounds.
-You will use team builder to form your groups (all members within your enrolled section).
-Once, your group is determined, you must enter the group members and emails into the Google home sheet.
+You will use a Google sheet to form your groups (all members within your enrolled section).
 At the end of the term, group members score the contributions of each member to avoid free-riding.
 The project is to pitch a new venture idea linked to blockchain.
 I have front-ended the course with the basic concept.
 It is essential that you start work as soon as possible.
-It is also important to meet with me as a group.
+It is also necessary to meet with me as a group.
 Each group will present the last day of classes.
 You must turn in a 15 page pitch deck as the main deliverable.
-The in-class elevator slide limit is 4 slides (no building).
+The in-class elevator slide limit is 8 slides (no building).
+The essential elements of a successful pitch are: 1.
+Detail the problem; 2.
+Demonstrate the problem is important; 3.
+Show that blockchain is potential solution; 4.
+Outline your choice of blockchain technology (e.g., permissioned vs. non-permissioned, public vs. private); 5.
+Provide enough technical detail to prove you understand how to implement the blockchain technology you choose (e.g., will you use an ERC-20 token and how will you interact with your blockchain?); 6.
+Rough time-line; 7.
+Competitive analysis and major risks; 8.
+Size of seed fund raise; perhaps a guess on what you need in Series A; ICO or no ICO?
+9. Does the project have the potential to scale? (i.e., apply the same or related idea in another market).

 NDAs may be required for outside presentations.

-If you do not have a bitcoin wallet, you must get one and you should get the Coinbase.com app (co-founded by a 2009 Duke grad).
+For the first part of the preassignment, if you do not have a cryptocurrency wallet, you must get one and you should get the Coinbase.com app (co-founded by a 2010 Duke grad).
 You do not have to add any money to the account.
-Add the email address associated with your Coinbase.com account to the class Google sheet and I will send you $10 worth of bitcoin (you can later easily move between bitcoin, bitcoin cash, ethereum, litecoin or USD within your Coinbase wallet).
-You must also establish an account with https://earn.com/.
-You can link to your Coinbase account.
-You will be offered some tasks to do to earn bitcoin.
+Add the email address associated with your Coinbase.com account to the class Google sheet and I will send you $1 worth of bitcoin (you can later easily move between bitcoin, bitcoin cash, ethereum, litecoin or USD within your Coinbase wallet).

 We will have a number of guest appearances.
-The speakers are complex to organize (especially with three sections) and almost all will be done via video conference.
-Not all sections will have the same speaker.
-There are some speakers that I will present on Wednesday afternoons.
+The speakers are complex to organize (especially with two sections) and almost all will be done via video conference.
+There may be some speakers that I will present on Wednesday afternoons.

 See the class schedule tab.
-The schedule is somewhat fluid in that I may spend longer on some topics and spillover to the next class.
+Important: the schedule is somewhat fluid in that I may spend longer on some topics and spillover to the next class.
+I prefer to not rush through a topic if there are a lots of questions.
 I might add or delete topics.
-I will also be interested in your input for topics.
+I am alsointerested in your input for topics.

 Duke Law has an excellent set of resources focused on Blockchain and Fintech.
 The resources include Twitter feeds, websites, blogs, podcasts, news articles, government/regulatory/legal documents, white papers, videos, and data..
 The basic categories include: learning bitcoin/cryptocurrencies, blockchain, cybersecurity, data, fintech and the financial industry, initial coin offerings, marketplace lending/P2P lending, payments, RegTech, regulatory agencies and central banks, robo-advisers, smart contracts, and fintech groups.